ruizhiwang11/NTU-learn-video-downloading/README.md

     https://ntulearn.ntu.edu.sg/webapps/blackboard/content/listContent.jsp?course_id=_301259_1&content_id=_1632972_1&mode=reset

-5. Run the following command in your terminal

-shell
-python3 NTU-Learn-video
-Follow the steps By the scripts by entering your username,password and the link you just copied **The progress will be shown.
+4. Run the following command in your terminal python3 NTU-Learn-video(Please make sure you have copied the driver path into your script before running) Follow the steps By the scripts by entering your username,password and the link you just copied **The progress will be shown.
 It may take quite a long time.**